Battle of Groix: Aftermath

 Villaret meanwhile gathered his scattered ships and called a council of his senior officers on the frigate Proserpine to discuss their next course of action.
 The French admiral believed Bridport had only temporarily withdrawn and would be soon returning to continue the engagement.
 He therefore proposed to anchor off the Breton coast in a strong defensive position and await Bridport's attack.
-This scheme was vociferously opposed by Contre-amirals Kerguelen and Étienne Eustache Bruix who argued that in such a position the British would be able to use the weather gage to bombard the French at will and attack them with fireships.
+This scheme was vociferously opposed by Counter-admirals Yves-Joseph de Kerguelen-Trémarec and Étienne Eustache Bruix, who argued that in such a position the British would be able to use the weather gage to bombard the French at will and attack them with fire ships.
 Following their advice, Villaret decided to shelter the fleet in the nearby port of Lorient to seek supplies and repairs before returning to Brest.
 But he found that, having sailed without sufficient provisions, Lorient was not equipped for a fleet of such size and Villaret was forced to discharge the majority of sailors as he was unable to feed them.
 It was not until December and the winter storm season that a number of the ships were able to travel quietly up the coast to Brest, while others were sent southwards to Rochefort.
 French casualties had been heavy, although they have not been reported other than on the captured vessels, which totaled 670 killed and wounded.
 In the aftermath of the action, Villaret wrote a letter condemning the behaviour of a number of his officers, stating "Soit ignorance, soit ineptie, soit insubordination, malgré nos signaux réitérés, des ordres transmis par porte-voix, rien ne fut fait.
 Nos boulets atterissaient dans l'eau, le patriotisme à lui seul ne peut manoeuvrer un navire" ("Be it ignorance, ineptitude or insubordination, in spite of our repeated signals, nothing was done.
 Our shots landed in water, patriotism alone cannot manoeuvre a ship").
 Several French captains were court-martialled: Jean Magnac of Zélé, already blamed for the failure at Cornwallis's Retreat, was dismissed from the Navy, as was Captain Giot-Labrière of Fougueux.
 Captain Larréguy of Mucius was censured for not adequately supporting Tigre, and three other captains were tried but acquitted.